HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/upload_rich_media_assets.md

     ![Uploading folders](../../../../images/drag_and_drop_2.png)

-3. (Optional) Upon dropping files and folders, a warning prompt requiring confirmation is displayed if their combined count exceeds the **maxBulkUploadWithoutWarning** parameter configured in Helm.
+3. (Optional) Upon dropping your files and folders, a warning prompt will appear if the number of rich media assets you want to upload exceeds the limit set using the `maxBulkUploadWithoutWarning` parameter configured in Helm.

     ![Warning to confirm number of files uploaded in bulk](../../../../images/Bulk_Upload_Warning_Digital_Asset_Management.png)

-4. (Optional) If files are dropped into a root collection page, a dialog box appears where you can select the collection where you want to upload the assets.
+4. (Optional) If files are dropped into a root collection page, a dialog box appears, allowing you to select the collection where you want to upload the assets.

 All uploaded folders create a collection with the same name as the folder.
 The contents of the folders are uploaded into the same collection.

 ![Uploaded folders](../../../../images/drag_and_drop_3.png)

-### Configuration to change maxBulkUploadWithoutWarning value
+### Configuration to change the `maxBulkUploadWithoutWarning` value

-The maximum allowed bulk upload value is configurable through Helm.
+You can configure the maximum number of assets allowed for bulk upload without prompting a warning using the following Helm configuration:

 ```yaml
 configuration: